polidore/dfg/README.md

-# Do it with Configs!
+# Do it with ConFigs!

 I work with configurations a lot in applications I've built, and I find that the way most people do configurations don't fit what I'm trying to accomplish.
 I have built this config system in a less formal way in a few applications, but I decided to make it a public project to benefit from a community if there is one for this type of work.